VENICE, SAINT MARK’S: THE GOLDEN ALTARPIECE SAVED…

-St. Mark's Basilica houses inside it the precious Pala d'Oro, a majestic Byzantine work of goldsmithing produced in the 10th century.
-Its creation required an exquisite technique of artistic enamel decoration called cloisonné.
+St. Mark’s Basilica houses the precious Pala d’Oro, a majestic Byzantine goldwork piece created in the 10th century.
+Its creation required a highly refined artistic enamel decoration technique known as cloisonné.

 Cloisonné